opspawn/ops-docs/README.md

 It follows the Diátaxis framework, organizing content into:

--   Tutorials
+-   `tutorials/`: Step-by-step guides for common tasks.
--   How-To Guides
+-   `how-to-guides/`: Practical recipes for specific goals.
--   Explanations (including Architecture Decision Records - ADRs)
+-   `explanations/`: Conceptual discussions of architecture, design decisions (including ADRs), and core components.
--   Reference (including API specifications)
+-   `reference/`: Detailed API specifications and technical descriptions.

 The goal is to provide comprehensive, clear, and accessible documentation for developers and users of the Opspawn ecosystem.